jharriga/BootTime/README.md

 * > See sample output: single.json and multiple.json

 systemd_unitfile/
-Assist with measuriment of custom systemd-unitfile timings
+Assists with measurement of custom systemd-unitfile timings
 * see README.md in directory

 Sandbox/